tobek/headsoak/notes.md

 ##### soon

-- "don't as me again for [user]" response to request (which means we need notifications...)
+- "don't ask me again for [user]" response to request (which means we need notifications...)
 - specify in share request that it's read-only/one-way
     - 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
 You can modify (add your own tags, set to private, etc.) shared notes as normal.'
 - on init share stuff, don't tagupdated and sync to firebase if nothing changed
 - @name system tag
+    - there are 3 potential uses. @name shared with me, i shared with @name, and this is about @name (but maybe i don't want to share it with them)...
 - ability to select single note to share (essentially adding that system tag)
 - sharer removes:
-    - recipient sees the x, and delete's local notes and the 'x'
+    - recipient sees the x, and delete's local tag notes and the 'x'
+    - sharer removes just one tag... we'd end up with a shared tag with no `sharedBody`, maybe just clean up after share init callback?
 - recipient removes:
     - if user tries to delete note someone shared with them: 'This note is in your Nutmeg because USER has shared their tag "TAGNAME" with you.
 To delete it, remove this shared tag.'
         - OK